basho/basho_docs/source/languages/en/riak/dev/using/conflict-resolution/index.md

    **conflict resolution strategy** can be tricky, but it has clear advantages over other approaches.

-Because Riak allows for a mixed approach when it comes to how you store and manage data, you can apply multiple conflict resolution strategies within a cluster.
+Because Riak allows for a mixed approach when storing and managing data, you can apply multiple conflict resolution strategies within a cluster.

 <div class="note">
 <div class="title">Note on strong consistency</div>